madhusivaraj/clinicalBERT/README.md

 ```

 ### Link to the original paper’s repo:
-The link to the original paper’s repository can be found at https://github.com/kexinhuang12345/clinicalBERT.
+The publicly available code repository provided by the original paper’s authors can be found at https://github.com/kexinhuang12345/clinicalBERT.

 ### Dependencies:
 Run the following command: ```pip3 install -r requirements.txt```